 The value of our work and our supportive ethos is further evidenced by the wide spectrum of companies and individuals who wish to work with us.
 The Watermill are proud to work with a select number of Associate Artists, Associate Companies and Creative Associates.
 These programmes have helped young emerging companies and individual artists and creatives flourish in the industry.

 The Watermill Ensemble is another way in which we nurture emerging artists, particularly Actor-Musicians.
 The Ensemble was established in 2017 by Artistic and Executive Director Paul Hart to make Shakespeare more engaging and accessible.
-They have produced four shows Romeo and Juliet, Twelfth Night, Macbeth and A Midsummer Night’s Dream.
+They have produced five shows Romeo and Juliet, Twelfth Night, Macbeth, A Midsummer Night’s Dream and Just So.

 Our passion for nurturing emerging talent extends beyond those who perform on stage.
 We offer support and opportunities for professional development to directors, assistant directors, designers, lighting and sound designers, composers, stage management and technical staff.

 Over the past year the theatre has given opportunities to 26 recent actor graduates and 4 emerging directors, with a focus on working with diverse talent.
 Thanks to dedicated funding from the Andrew Lloyd-Webber foundation, it has also been able to provide an opportunity for a Trainee Stage Management and Production Assistant to work alongside the professional team.
 We also train administration staff for careers in the arts from casting, marketing and fundraising.

 Our extensive outreach programme means that we offer facilitation roles to those wishing to extend their portfolio of skills or to pursue a career in education and outreach work.
 Our outreach team also work closely with local young people, schools and the local community to introduce them to the world of theatre.
 Find out more about our opportunities to Take Part at The Watermill.